Fabiolus2020/ArduinoNanoNRF24L01_L298/README.md

 2 x NRF24L01+
 2 x motor

-version 1 & 3 use PWM pins on ENA and ENB and verion 2 use jumpers on ENA and ENB
+version 1 & 2 does not use PWM pins on ENA and ENB and will require jumpers on ENA and ENB